Share this...

 How does Discord make money?

-Discord makes money from subscriptions to its Nitro service, which allows subscribers to stream higher quality video, upload large file sizes (helpful when sharing big images, gifs or short snippets of video), create a custom profile and other special perks.
+Discord doesn’t sell ads and or user data to third parties.
+Instead, Discord makes money through an optional premium subscription called Nitro which allows subscribers to stream higher quality video, upload large file sizes (helpful when sharing big images, gifs or short snippets of video), create a custom profile and other special perks.

 Users can also purchase server “boosts,” which provide special emotes (characters with movement) and improved video and voice quality within a server.